 People abandon pets a lot in the Algarve, and sometimes dump them near big properties owned by expats because they hope they’ll be softhearted enough to take the animal in.
 If the owners had adopted this dog, it’s likely that loads more would soon turn up.
 They didn’t have many options.
 They phoned round every animal sanctuary, checked every missing dog website, and finally made the tough decision to call the vet and have the dog put down.

-Although James and I helped them to catch the dog, and chain it up so that it wouldn’t go begging for food, I knew I had to do something.
+Although we helped them to catch the dog, and chain it up so that it wouldn’t go begging for food, I knew I had to do something.

 I sat down and phoned/emailed/poured my heart out to all the local sanctuaries.
 I even sent photos of my new pal (who I’d named Tyrion) in the hope that their hearts would melt like mine did.
 Finally, an angel named Jan from the Goldra Dog Sanctuary replied and said that she knew someone looking for a small dog to adopt.
 The clock was ticking, and time was of the essence, but eventually she said her husband would collect the dog from us the next day.